siam4201/Logistic_Regression_From_Scratch/README.md

 ## Setup

-Describe here how to create the environment and run the project.
+ - Use the enviroment.yml to setup the necessary enviroment and libraries.

 ## Data

-See data/README.md for instructions and dataset download links.
+- See data/README.md for instructions and dataset download links.